Customer service (Policy)

 Public Health Sudbury & Districts is committed to using inclusive design standards for all print and digital information for both internal and external audiences.

-People with disabilities may request service information, forms, or other documents be provided in an alternate format.
+People with varying abilities may request service information, forms, or other documents be provided in an alternate format.
 Where Public Health Sudbury & Districts is unable to provide the requested format, an explanation will be provided to the individual and Public Health Sudbury & Districts will work with the individual to find a suitable alternative.

 Alternate formats to consider may include: